FredHutch/scrnaseq-workflows/README.md

 ### To Do, Current

-* Hello-world for Slurm / Gizmo, document the steps

 * Hello-world for Cromwell, document the steps
-* Hello-world for Nextflow, document the steps

-### Blocked

 * Re-run the scRNAseq workflow scripts RobA (workflow A) provided using my credentials (on rhino)
    * Use https://www.biostars.org/p/174331/ to get the hg38 files

+### Blocked

+### Upcoming

 * Re-run a second scRNAsew workflow (workflow B) - *from Valentin?*

-### Upcoming

 * Convert workflow A to Slurm, document the steps
 * Convert workflow A to Snakemake, document the steps